 Graphics Engine – specialize in developing and modifying complex 3D graphic rendering.
 Due to having the need to grasp advanced mathematical concepts these programmers are usually in high demand.

-Artificial Intelligence - ten to twenty percent of programming staff is usually dedicated to this aspect.
-A.I. programmers simulate intelligence in opponents in a game, which has because a specialized discipline.
+Artificial Intelligence – ten to twenty per cent of programming staff is usually dedicated to this aspect.
+A.I. programmers simulate intelligence in opponents in a game, which has because of a specialized discipline.

 Sound – need I say more, these guys program the sound into the game, further engorging your mind into the game.